 IFNL3 (IL28B) variation (rs12979860) is the strongest baseline predictor of response to PEG-interferon-alpha-containing regimens in HCV genotype 1 patients.
 Patients with the favorable response genotype (rs12979860 CC) have increased likelihood of response (higher SVR rate) to PEG-interferon-alpha-containing regimens as compared to patients with unfavorable response genotype (rs12979860 CT or TT).
 Consider implications before initiating PEG-IFN alpha and RBV containing regimens.

-Recommendations for use of PEG-interferon-alpha-containing regimens based on IFNL3 genotype (Table 2):
+Table 1: Recommended therapeutic use of PEG-interferon-alpha containing regimens based on IFNL3 genotype

 |Genotype at rs12979860||Phenotype||Implications for PEG-IFN alpha and RBV a||Implications for protease inhibitor combinations with PEG-IFN alpha and RBV therapy||Classification of recommendations b|

 |CC||Favorable response genotype||Approximately 70% chance for SVR c after 48 weeks of treatment.
 Consider implications before initiating PEG-IFN alpha and RBV containing regimens.||Approximately 90% chance for SVR after 24-48 weeks of treatment.
 Approximately 80-90% of patients are eligible for shortened therapy (24-28 weeks vs. 48 weeks)d.
 Weighs in favor of using PEG-IFN alpha and RBV containing regimens.||Strong|